abdulmudalib/abdulmudalib/README.md

 ## Sofware Developer!

-- 🔭 I’m currently working on [Restful API with Flask](https://vuejsexamples.com/task-list-with-vue-js/)
+- I’m currently working on [Restful API with Flask](https://vuejsexamples.com/task-list-with-vue-js/)
-- 🌱 I’m currently learning everything 🤣
+- I’m currently learning everything
-- 👯 I’m looking to collaborate with other Developer
+-  I’m looking to collaborate with other Developer.
-- 🤝 I’m looking for help with [Designing a perfect Dashboard using VueJS](https://www.creative-tim.com/product/vue-material-dashboard)
+-  I’m looking for help with [Designing a perfect Dashboard using VueJS](https://www.creative-tim.com/product/vue-material-dashboard)
-- 🥅  Learn more about web3 & Software Frameworks
+- 🥅  Learn more about web3 & Software Frameworks.
-- 🤝  I'm open to collaborating on interesting projects -✉️  You can contact me at mutalibmurshid@gmail.com
+- I'm open to collaborating on interesting projects -✉️  You can contact me at mutalibmurshid@gmail.com